microsoft/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

     -----------------
         Data             [The list of available global data] Functions        [The list of available functions]
-        Types            [The list of available types]
+        Publics          [The list of available public symbols] Types            [The list of available types]

-The "Data", "Functions", and "Types" properties, in addition to being lists, also have APIs to create new data, functions, or types:
+The "Data", "Functions", "Publics", and "Types" properties, in addition to being lists, also have APIs to create new data, functions, public symbols, or types:

     Types Object
     ------------